co-cart/co-cart/plugins/cocart/readme.txt

 = Can I add or change details to the responses? =

 You certainly can.
-There are over 100+ filters available to do just that.
-[Checkout the tweaks plugin](https://github.com/co-cart/co-cart-tweaks) to view or maybe use the examples provided.
-[View the documentation](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) for more.
+There are over 100+ filters and action hooks available to do just that.
+[Checkout the code reference](https://coderef.cocart.dev/reference/hooks/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).

 = Why does CoCart use a custom session handler in the first place? =